Skip to main content

 The first step is setting clear safety rules and guidelines.
 The ideal approach is for safety handbooks to match the regulatory standards your business legally has to meet.

 The most important thing any company can do to improve workplace safety and meet safety compliance is to invest early in training.
 A significant amount of both time and money must be devoted to training employees the right way with competent safety professionals.
+It helps to understand the safety training options available before you commit budget.

-Step III: Maintain Safety Records
+Step 3: Maintain Safety Records

 Good record keeping habits of close calls, self-inspections, safety training, and anything else connected to occupational safety are vital when dealing with safety regulatory agencies.

-Step IV: Investigate All Incidents
+Step 4: Investigate All Incidents

 Regulatory bodies commonly require reports for all workplace accidents that result in an injury or fatality.
 New business owners should make it a common safety practice to thoroughly investigate every close call, near miss and accident, whether they result in an injury or not.